 Change is constant in horticulture.
 Selecting the best new plants is daunting even in one genus, especially Salvia, which contains about 900 species of true sages worldwide.
 Our New Arrivals section showcases the latest sages and companions in our online catalog whether new to commercial horticulture or only to our gardens.
-Please contact us if you have questions or gardening experiences to share about these plants.Check out our entire list of new introductions
+Please contact us if you have questions or gardening experiences to share about these plants.Our new introductions & back in stock plants

 Each week, we walk through the nursery with a clipboard in hands, looking for the best we have to offer.
 All of the plants listed here are "prime", ready to succeed in your garden.
 In some cases they are just coming into bloom.
 Or they may be at the perfect stage to transplant.
 Or the seasonal foliage color may be at its peak.

 In any case, the list changes every week, so check back for the latest and greatest from Flowers by the Sea.

 (Raspberry Royale Sage) Honeybees and hummingbirds love this sage, which stands out for its compact habit and large raspberry-pink flowers.
 Richard Dufresne developed this hardy hybrid that does well in full sun or partial shade and blooms spring through fall.

 (Ember's Wish Sage) Bright coral-colored, tubular blossoms contrast handsomely with the deep maroon stems, rusty rose calyxes and mid-green foliage of Ember's Wish Sage.